ouspg/CryptoCourse/Week6Exercises/README.md

 > Provide the public key, the message and the signature as your answer.
 Also show the commands you used to generate the singature.

 ## Task 2: ##
+In this task you need to find correct messages and signatures.
+You are given files XXX and YYY that contain the messages and signatures under some private keys corresponding to public keys in the file ZZZ.

+**2.1** Match all messages with correct signatures and public keys.

+>Provide the matching pairs and any code that you used as your answer.

+**2.2** What potential vulnerabilities there are if only textbook version of RSA is used to sign many (different) messages with the same key?

+>Answer the question in short textual form.

 ## Task 3: ##